 Spruce needle vodka is the perfect Christmas gift for the person who has everything.
 It's essentially vodka infused with a sprig from your Christmas tree.
 O tanenbaum!

 This spruce needle vodka is essentially just vodka infused with Christmas tree.
 The piney potable draws rave reviews from folks who’ve tried it and will make you want to hum along to “O Tannenbaum” as you knock some back.
 Simply pour the piney potable into a chilled martini glass and float a fresh, tender tip of your Christmas tree branch atop or bottle it up and gift it to the person who has everything.
-This recipe has been updated.
 Originally published December 17, 2010.–Connie Green and Sarah Scott

 What's The Difference Between Spruce, Fir, And Pine?